github/docs/content/actions/creating-actions/metadata-syntax-for-github-actions.md

 #### `runs.steps[*].with`

 **Optional**  A `map` of the input parameters defined by the action.
 Each input parameter is a key/value pair.
-Input parameters are set as environment variables.
-The variable is prefixed with INPUT_ and converted to upper case.
+For more information, see [Example: Specifying inputs](#example-specifying-inputs).

 ```yaml
 runs: